 Amazon hides its vertical catalog in the burger.

-These ones are intended both for loyal customers and for new buyers looking for reasons to like you.
+These ones are intended both for loyal customers and new buyers looking for reasons to like you.
 Promos include advertising banners in the header, product blocks with generalized headings (“New”, “Product of the Month”, “Editor's Choice”), special offers, and discounts.

 Loyalty Improvement Solutions

-Amazon created a second footer to show their numerous partners, as if one footer is not enough.
+Amazon created a second footer to show their numerous partners as if one footer is not enough.
 The company hints that the lower part of the page is the space you can use as you like.

 Let Buy in One Click

 In 2000, Amazon invented and patented the one-click purchase under the name of 1-Click.
-The intent was to allow the service to fill out all required fields with the information the buyer has already provided during the registration after the buyer clicks on “Buy now with 1-Click” button.
-In 2017, the patent expired and the functions became available on other websites.
+The intent was to allow the service to fill out all required fields with the information the buyer has already provided during the registration after the buyer clicks on the “Buy now with 1-Click” button.
+In 2017, the patent expired and the function became available on other websites.

 Today it has a broader meaning.
-In addition to jumping to the payment page, the function is designed to sell products to the site visitors who came to the site for the first time and are not registered or those visitors who need only one specific product and wish to avoid the form-filling routine as they don’t plan to spend money here on a regular basis.
+In addition to jumping to the payment page, the function is designed to sell products to the site visitors who came to the ecommerce store for the first time and are not registered or those visitors who need only one specific product and wish to avoid the form-filling routine as they don’t plan to spend money here on a regular basis.

 The best solution is to place the “One-Click Purchase” button near the “Add to Cart” button.

 The one-click purchase has its drawbacks, too.
-One error in the telephone number will make the buyer wait for the manager’s call for ever.
-On the other hand, in an attempt to unload its buyers the shop is loading its personnel by forcing them to deal with the orders.
+One error in the telephone number will make the buyer wait for the manager’s call forever.
+On the other hand, in an attempt to unload its buyers, the shop is loading its personnel by forcing them to deal with the orders.

 Level up Your Search

 In recent years, there has been a particular interest in the faceted search.
-It allows narrowing down the search results and sieving through hundreds of products to find the product with a specific set of characteristics, say, a TV set of a definite brand with a specific type of display, diagonal, and screen refresh rate.
+It allows narrowing down the search results and sieving through hundreds of products to find the product with a specific set of characteristics, say, a TV set of a definite brand with a specific type of display, screen size, and screen refresh rate.